Cascading Variants of Internal Approachability: An Application of Martin's Maximum

-In this section, we show that Martin's Maximum implies that there are stationarily many structures which are ``cascadingly internally approachable''.
-We use the following formulation due to Woodin: Recall that, for a poset $\dP$ and a set $N$, a filter $G$ is $\dP$-generic over $N$ if for every $D\subseteq\dP$ which is dense in $\dP$ and in $N$, there is $p\in G\cap D\cap N$.
+In this section, we show that $\MM$ implies that there are stationarily many structures which are ``cascadingly internally approachable''.
+Recall that $\MM$ (which was introduced in \cite{ForemanMagidorShelahMM}) states that whenever $\dP$ preserves stationary subsets of $\omega_1$ and $(D_{\alpha})_{\alpha<\omega_1}$ is a sequence of dense subsets of $\dP$, there is a filter $G\subseteq\dP$ which intersects every $D_{\alpha}$.
+We will use the following reformulation due to Woodin (see \cite{WoodinADFANS}, in the proof of Theorem 2.53): Recall that for a poset $\dP$ and a set $N$ we say that $G$ is \emph{$\dP$-generic over $N$} if for every $D\subseteq\dP$ which is an element of $N$ and dense in $\dP$ there is $p\in G\cap D\cap N$.